Skip to Main Content

 Another method is to restrict records to those entered into the database on or after the date you last ran the search (note: this is NOT the publication date, this is the date the record was added to the database, and this date field is not available in all databases).

-This can be done in PubMed, MEDLINE (Ovid), Embase (Ovid), Scopus, CINAHL (EBSCOhost), APA PsycInfo (Ovid), and Web of Science Core Collection (as well as others), but unfortunately the entry date is not available as a search field in all databases.
+This can be done in PubMed, MEDLINE (Ovid), Embase (Ovid), Scopus, CINAHL (EBSCOhost), APA PsycInfo (Ovid), CENTRAL (Cochrane Library/Wiley), and Web of Science Core Collection (as well as others), but the entry date is not available as a search field in all databases and it may miss records.

 Please note: The field codes are subject to change and we strongly suggest checking the database information, particularly at the beginning of a new year, when indexing changes are more likely to occur.
 Please also let us know if you identify issues with these codes.
-This table was last updated September 1, 2022 (CINAHL).
+This table was last updated April 2, 2024 (Correction: da refers to MeSH Date in Ovid MEDLINE).

 Many thanks to those who reach out to let us know when there are issues or corrections needed!